 The Visual Communication course is designed to introduce students to the fundamental issues involved in the production and understanding of works of art within the broad context of human interaction and communication.
 The course introduces the student to the concepts, ideas, forms and qualities of art and art appreciation, while simultaneously connecting the images that appear in everyday life to history, culture and visual aesthetics.
 Themes include ethical issues and censorship of art.
 This course will be open to students who are in or have placed into ENGL 098.
-Fulfills Interpretive Studies requirement.
+Fulfills Interpretive Studies and American/Global Diversity requirements.